KHWA: Translators

 KHWA's signal is transmitted up and down the Interstate 5 corridor from Weed to Orland at 102.3, to Yreka at 101.7, and locally in Mount Shasta at 99.3, all on the FM band.

 Local sports

 KHWA was a longtime affiliate of the Oakland A's, and was the flagship station for Mount Shasta High School football with Rick Martin and the late Al Blackmore.
 It was also the flagship station for Mount Shasta High School basketball with Martin calling the action on a solo basis.
-They occasionally included Weed and Dunsmuir High School, and College of the Siskiyous games.
+It occasionally included Weed and Dunsmuir High School, and College of the Siskiyous games.
 The station was also home to Oregon State Beavers football games, as well as Sunday Night and Monday Night NFL Football games broadcast on Westwood One.
-However, due to the latest ownership change, it was uncertain whether or not local sports would return to the station.
+However, due to the previous ownership change, it was uncertain whether or not local sports would return to the station.
+Due to the station's sale to JPR, no local sports will ever air.